 - Grizzly bears hibernate during the long winter months.
-Sometimes they sleep 7 months a year.
+Sometimes they sleep for up to 7 months a year!

 Grizzly Bear | Pixabay

-- Females are not able to reproduce until 4-5 years.
+- Females are not able to reproduce until they reach 4-5 years of age.

 - After mating in the summer, the embryo goes through "delayed implantation."
 This process ensures that the bear is able to gain enough weight before hibernation to ensure a successful pregnancy.